dmgolembiowski/rpypi/README.md

 > _What else can you do after this is in place?_

-I'm glad you asked -- the most incredible RPC system you've never seen.
+I'm glad you asked -- the most incredible RPC system you've ever seen.